nathakits/spottie-figma-plugin/README.md

 ## Installation and build setup
 The project is separated into 2 sections.
 The main Figma code and the UI which is based on Vue and Tailwind.

+### Spotify
+This project uses Spotify API so you need to get a Spotify developer account.
+Create a new Spotify app and `Client ID` and `Secret Key` to generate the access token.

 #### For main Figma code
 ```bash
 # install dependencies